peteroupc/peteroupc.github.io/randomfunc.md

      END METHOD

 Alternatively, random numbers can be generated (using any method and where the numbers have any distribution and range) and stored in a list, and the list then sorted using a sorting algorithm.
 Details on sorting algorithms, however, are beyond the scope of this document.

+<a id=Rejection_Sampling></a>
+### Rejection Sampling

+_Rejection sampling_ is a simple and flexible technique for generating random content that meets certain requirements.
+To implement rejection sampling&mdash;

+1. Generate the random content (such as a random number) by any method and with any distribution and range.
+2. If the content doesn't meet predetermined criteria, go to step 1.

+Example criteria include checking whether a random number is prime, whether that number is divisible or not by certain numbers, and/or whether that number is not included in a "blacklist" of numbers.
+(Algorithms that check for prime numbers are outside the scope of this document.)

 <a id=Non_Uniform_Distributions></a>
 ## Non-Uniform Distributions